dash0hq/dash0-operator/helm-chart/dash0-operator/README.md

     Synchronized At:            2024-10-25T12:02:12Z
 ```

-## Managing Dash0 Check Rules with the Operator
+## Managing Dash0 Check Rules

-You can manage your Dash0 check rules via the Dash0 Kubernetes operator.
+You can manage your Dash0 check rules via the Dash0 operator.

 Pre-requisites for this feature:
 * A Dash0 operator configuration resource has to be installed in the cluster.